UPCI and UPMC CancerCenter Council

 Mr. Crawford serves on the board of directors for the American Gas Association, the Energy Association of Pennsylvania, the West Virginia Oil and Natural Gas Association, the Interstate Natural Gas Association of America, and the Urban League of Greater Pittsburgh.
 He is also a member of the University of Pittsburgh Cancer Institute and UPMC CancerCenter Council, and a trustee of West Virginia Wesleyan College.

 Nicholas J. DeIuliis

-CONSOL Energy Inc., the leading diversified energy producer in the Eastern U.S., is a member of the Standard & Poor's 500 Equity Index and the Fortune 500.
-It has 11 bituminous coal mining complexes in six states and reports proven and probable coal reserves of 4.4 billion tons.
-It is also a leading Appalachian gas producer, with proved reserves of over 3.3.4 trillion cubic feet.
+CONSOL Energy Inc., the leading diversified fuel producer in the eastern U.S., is a member of the Standard & Poor's 500 Equity Index.
+It has 12 bituminous coal mining complexes in three states and reports proven and probable coal reserves of 4.2 billion tons.
+It is also a leading eastern U.S. gas producer, with proved reserves of over 4.0 trillion cubic feet.
 Additional information about CONSOL Energy can be found at its web site: www.consolenergy.com.